QumulusTechnology/platform-demo/README.md

  3. We deploy an ArgoCD project and an ArgoCD [App of Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) application that points to https://github.com/QumulusTechnology/argocd-demo
  4. ArgoCD than deploys all the applications from the above repo, handling LetsEncrypt cert-request and providing access using Nginx as an ingress via an OpenStack load-balancer and using dynamically created OpenStack volumes for it's `Persistent Volume` storage.

-To deploy ArgoCD. set the following in  the `terraform.tfvars` file (we disable ECE so that you will have enough RAM)

-    deploy_ece           = false
-    deploy_argocd        = true
-    deploy_kubernetes    = true
-    domain               = yourdomain.com (or subdomain.yourdomain.com)

-(please use a valid domain or subdomain under your control)

 and then run `terraform apply`

-Note: in order to generate random passwords for ArgoCD, Mimir and Loki, a utility called `htpasswd` is required and terraform will fail to run if `htpasswd` is not installed.

-To install `httpasswd` please use the following commands

-Ubuntu/Debian - `sudo apt install apache2-utils`

-Redhat/Centos - `yum install httpd-tools`

-Mac OS        -  should already be installed.

 ### Post Installation: